Date Of Birth:

 The African-American feminist science fiction author who won a MacArthur "genius" grant

 Octavia Butler was the science fiction author who wrote the novels Parable of the Talents, Kindred, and Fledgling.
-Octavia Butler grew up in California and started writing science fiction stories when she was a young girl.
+She is considered one of the founders of Afrofuturism -- fantasy and science fiction with black people.
+Octavia Butler grew up in Pasadena, California and started writing science fiction stories when she was a young girl.
 She began getting published in the 1970s, then won a Hugo award for her short story, "Speech Sounds" in 1983.
-A year later Butler won both the Hugo and Nebula awards for her novella "Bloodchild."
+A year later, Butler won both the Hugo and Nebula awards for her novella "Bloodchild."
 Her novels include Parable of the Sower, Clay's Ark and Lilith's Brood.
+Her novel Parable of the Talents won the Nebula Award in 2000.
 In 1995 she was recognized with a MacArthur Foundation Fellowship -- more commonly known as a "genius grant" -- for her writing skills and career.
 She died outside her home after a fall in 2006, at the age of 58.

 Copyright © 1998-2017 by Who2?, LLC.
 All rights reserved.